Facebook X Instagram Youtube Pinterest TikTok

 Photograph of the Martha Washington Inn in Abingdon, Virginia, taken by RebelAt on August 26th, 2006.
 Image Source: Wikipedia

-During the Civil War, the school served briefly as a makeshift hospital and training ground for a group of Confederate soldiers known as the “Washington Mountain Rifles.”
-The men referred to the school affectionately as “The Martha.”
+In 1858, the property was sold to the founders of Martha Washington College, who transformed it into an upscale women’s university.
+The school offered a range of subjects, from bookkeeping and French to piano and home economics, shaping many influential women.
+During the Civil War, the school briefly became a makeshift hospital and a training ground for Confederate soldiers known as the “Washington Mountain Rifles,” who affectionately referred to the school as “The Martha.”

-Many influential women graduated from the Martha Washington College, including Eleanor “Nellie” Nugent Somerville.
-Somerville was the first female elected to the Mississippi Legislature and a strong advocate of women’s suffrage.
-She originally championed various other progressive causes, but became markedly more conservative as she grew older.
-She was the valedictorian of the Martha Washington College’s class of 1880.
+Among the notable graduates of Martha Washington College was Eleanor “Nellie” Nugent Somerville, the first woman elected to the Mississippi Legislature and a strong advocate for women’s suffrage.
+She graduated as the valedictorian of the class of 1880 and later became more conservative in her political views.

 In the early 1900s, the nation was struck with a terrible outbreak of typhoid fever.
 This, combined with the effects of the Great Depression, forced the Martha Washington College to close for good in 1932.
 The building then opened its doors as the Martha Washington Inn in 1935.